floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 For using the Search Guard Configuration GUI you need to install the Search Guard Kibana Plugin, as described below.

-If you want to use the sgadmin tool:
+If you want to use the sgctl tool:

 * Apply your changes to the demo configuration files located in `my-sg-config`
 * Execute `./sgctl.sh update-config my-sg-config`